reganmarie/greendelacreme/journals/regan_tewksbury.md

 I also moved the edit and delete buttons to the left and added margins between them!
 My aha moment was figuring out how to move and adjust these buttons since they're grouped together.

+## April 24, 2023

+Today, I worked on:

+* README
+* Forum Detail Styling

+Today, we didn't have as much time for our project since we took the practice test, but I was still able to drill down and get the README completed which was nice.

+Since we have our MVP completed, we're working on stretch goals, and I'm making the forum detail page look even better.

+My aha moment was getting the wireframe image to show up on the README!

+## April 20, 2023

+Today, I worked on:

+* Deployment

+Today, we worked in a group to debug our CI/CD pipeline and get to deployment.
+WE DID IT!!
+So that was my aha moment.
+There were a lot of times I was confused about what URL went where, but we got it figured out, and got rid of CORS errors.

+It was SO cool to see our app up and live with persitent data we can all see and interact with.

+Now we have CORB errors, but we'll debug that.

 ## April 19, 2023